 What is a Redevelopment Area?

-A Redevelopment Area (RDA) is an area of the City designated by City Council to be in need of revitalization.
-The City of Mesa has four existing RDAs - the Town Center RDA (1999), the Southwest RDA (2016), the East RDA (2017), and the West RDA (2017).
+A Redevelopment Area (RDA) is an area of the City designated by City Council that needs revitalization.
+The City of Mesa has four existing RDAs: the Town Center RDA (established in 1999), the Southwest RDA (2016), the East RDA (2017), and the West RDA (2017).

-What is the criteria for designating an RDA?
+What are the criteria for designating an RDA?

-A key criteria for an RDA is that it is a "Blighted Area," which means an area where a predominance of the properties experience any of the following:
+A key criterion for an RDA is that it is a "Blighted Area" as defined by state statute in ARS 36-1471.
+This means an area where a predominance of the properties experience any of the following:

 - Dominance of defective or inadequate street layout